RoopkumarD/fast_matmul.c/notes/kernel_matmul.md

     for (int i = 0; i < M; i += MR) {
         int m = ((M - i) < MR) ?
 (M - i) : MR;

+        // also notice that i am doing copying of for loop memory
+        // outside. refer row_kernel.c where i am copying Bbuffer
+        // outside cause copying inside is very costly as it takes
+        // M/MR * N/NR loop for the for loop
+        // that's why copying outside will only require M/MR
+        // inside due to continous memory i didn't have to use
+        // for loop and did directly memcpy

         // rather than memset(Ab, 0, (m < MR) * ...); this
         // as this is always fast